 CDGcommerce allows you to create an online store with inventory tracking.
 It also has a virtual terminal if you want to collect payments over the phone.
 The ecommerce package includes integration into third-party billing software, recurring billing, discounts and loyalty programs, automatic email receipts, and mobile processing.

 CDG integrates with the most popular ecommerce software such as Shopify, BigCommerce, Magento, and X-Cart.

 For an additional $199 per year, you can get the PastePay program through CDGcommerce.
 This is a third-party CRM that offers billing and marketing tools.
-You can store customer data and create customer groups for loyalty programs or to email and text promotions.
+You can store customer data and create customer groups for loyalty programs or email and text promotions.
 PastePay has a scheduling and appointments function that can include up-front payments.
 Further, you can create invoices, issue electronic gift cards, and create buttons for your website for appointments or sales.

 CDGcommerce provides integration with more than 350 apps, most of which are for ecommerce features.
-For instance, while it recommends Quantum Gateway and Authorize.net as payment gateways, there are other platform options that work with the software:
+For instance, while it recommends Quantum Gateway and Authorize.net as payment gateways, there are other platform options that works with the software:

 - PayPal Payflow Pro

 It also supports a variety of shopping cart and online store platform integrations:

 PastePay leads the list of POS that works with CDGcommerce.
 However, this cloud POS is advertised on the CDG website mainly for its advanced invoicing tools and CRM features.
 For those looking for a full POS system, PastePay also offers appointments and scheduling features, subscription and recurring billing management, and payment terminal integrations.

 Other POS integrations include Vital POS and Echo POS, both of which offer full POS software and hardware features that integrate directly with CDGcommerce.